Get Involved

 CDC Grants

-• This program builds upon the previous CDC program, Data-Driven Prevention Initiative.
+- This program builds upon the previous CDC programs, Overdose Data to Action and the Data-Driven Prevention Initiative.

 SUDS Task Force

-• The Opioid Abuse Strategic Task Force was formed in the summer of 2016.
+- The Opioid Abuse Strategic Task Force was formed in the summer of 2016.
 Through collaboration with many state and external partners, it became clear that a statewide plan to address all substance use disorders should be developed.
 The Addressing Substance Use Disorders in Montana Strategic Plan was developed and put out in 2017, and the task force was renamed the Montana Substance Use Strategic Task Force.
 The plan is intended to be a living document to include additional metrics and strategies over time as new data, evidence and trends emerge.
-The Task Force continues to meet quarterly, and a review of the strategic plan is scheduled for early 2020.
-Anyone is welcome to join the meetings, which occur at the Delta Marriott in Helena, Montana from 10am to 3pm on the scheduled dates.
+The Task Force continues to meet quarterly, and anyone is welcome to join the meetings, which occur at the Double Tree by Hilton Helena Downtown, Montana from 10am to 3pm on the scheduled dates.

 Overdose Response Strategy (ORS)

-• One of the tools being utilized in Montana is the Overdose Detection Mapping Application Program (ODMAP).
-ODMAP provides near real-time data on suspected overdoses across jurisdictions to support public safety and public health efforts to mobilize an immediate response to a sudden increase, or spike, in overdose events.
-The system is free and available to public health and public safety agencies across the nation.
+- One of the tools being utilized in Montana is the Overdose Detection Mapping Application Program (ODMAP).
+ODMAP is a free, nation-wide system that provides near real-time data on suspected overdoses across jurisdictions to support public safety and public health efforts to mobilize an immediate response to a sudden increase, or spike, in overdose events.

-• Over 90 agencies across Montana are currently utilizing ODMAP to help address the growing overdose problem in Montana.
-Public health stakeholders may apply for an ODMAP account under DPHHS regulation.
+- Over 120 agencies across Montana are currently utilizing ODMAP to help address the growing overdose problem in Montana.
+Partners working on drug overdose prevention efforts may be eligible for an ODMAP account and can fill out the ODMAP interest form for support.
 More information is available in the DPHHS ODMAP User Manual.